Dream Chaser Tenacity: Status

 In 2023, Tenacity was still under development.
 Overall, the spacecraft's structure was largely complete, but it was still being prepared for the mission.

 By 2024, the spacecraft and its Shooting Star module were stacked and undergoing vibration and acoustics tests at NASA's Neil Armstrong Test Facility.
-Additionally, the Vulcan Centaur rocket that will carry it had its maiden flight in 8 January 2024, paving the way for Tenacity's first launch.
+Additionally, the Vulcan Centaur rocket that will carry it had its maiden flight on 8 January 2024, paving the way for Tenacity's first launch.
 In April 2024, it was reported that Tenacity would soon be arriving at Kennedy Space Center.

 In October 2024, the first flight of Tenacity, SSC Demo-1, was planned to dock at the ISS in the third quarter of 2025.
 In September 2025, this flight was delayed to late 2026 and will no longer dock at the ISS.

 Name

 The Sierra Space team named its first orbit-capable Dream Chaser Tenacity as a tribute to all the years of hard work they undertook for the spacecraft to reach its maiden flight.